m-arribas/network_analysis/README.md

 - "2.
 Network.R": builds the models using the "residuals.csv" file and visualises actual networks using "features_covariances.RData"
 - "3.
 Bootstrapping.R": model bootstrapping using the "total_2yr.csv" file.
 Actual model vs bootstrapped estimates can be visualised using "features_boot_temporal.RDS"
 - "4.
 Permutation.R": requires "total_2yr.csv" and files provided in the /data/perm folder.
 Permuted results can be visualised as heatmaps.
+- "5.
+Community.R": requires files provided in the /data/perm folder.
+Node-node covariance across communitues can be visualised as heatmaps.

 ## Contributing
 Since this project is associated with a submitted manuscript, modifications might be limited.
 However, if you find any bugs or have suggestions, please open an issue in the repository.